-Here are a few types of workplace injuries most common to Cameron, NC residents:
+Workplace injuries most common to Cameron, NC residents:

 Slip & Fall

-When an employee slips and falls down on the job, they are at risk of tearing a ligament, fracturing bones, injuring their head or even spraining their muscles.
+When an employee slips and falls down on the job, they are at risk of tearing a ligament, fracturing bones, injuring their head, or even spraining their muscles.
 Most often these types of accidents are a result of leaks, unattended spills, or even floors that were still wet after an area has been cleaned.